bormaley999/taxi_demand_predictor/README.md

 ## Done (extra to the original task)
 - Added a simple Feature Importance job for `07_xboost_model.ipynb` notebook;
 - Used 8 weeks dataset for training as an extension of the previous 4 weeks dataset;
+- Used my feature importance apporach, to check with the original approach used by Paulo